Theories of Consciousness (tcc)

 -

 Self-reference.
-Consciousness involves recurrence — processing that loops back on itself, monitoring its own states.
-(RPT, HOT)
+Consciousness involves recurrence — processing that loops back on itself, whether at the architectural level (RPT) or at the meta-representational level (HOT).

 -